How to Inspect a Crawl Space?: Steps, Checklist

 6. Helmet or bump cap

-Lighting and visibility equipment for crawlspace inspection
+Lighting and visibility equipment for crawl space inspection

 1. Headlamp or hands-free light